sososkxksodkd/Amogus/README.md

         local targetFlat = Vector3.new(targetPos.X, 0, targetPos.Z)
         local distToTarget = (targetFlat - currentFlat).Magnitude

+        -- WICHTIG: Strikter Abbruch-Check
-        if distToTarget < 3 then break end
+        if distToTarget < 3 then
+            break
+        end

         if islandPos and not foundRobo then
             local islandFlat = Vector3.new(islandPos.X, 0, islandPos.Z)